llin-csiss/llin-csiss.github.io/research.md

 - <strong>Lin, L.</strong>, Di, L., Yu, E. G., Kang, L., Shrestha, R., Rahman, M. S., … others.
 (2016).
 A review of remote sensing in flood assessment.
 In Agro-Geoinformatics (Agro-Geoinformatics), <i>2016 Fifth International Conference on (pp. 1–4)</i>. <br>

 <br>
+Note: Copies of papers are just provided for your own research and/or study.
+They may be subject to copyright restrictions.<br>
 Full publication list can be found at <a style="color: #000000;" href="https://scholar.google.com/citations?user=Kg99EKkAAAAJ&hl=en">Google Scholar.<br>